Multifamily

 ALL PHOTOGRAPHY & DESIGN MATERIALS © BARTELSANDJAMES.DESIGN 2025

-For nearly three years, I worked full-time, in-house for a national multifamily real estate asset management group with a portfolio worth billions.
-Due to the extensive nature of their holdings, they wish to remain anonymous, but I would be happy to discuss my tenure in full.
+For nearly three years, I worked full-time, in-house for a national multifamily real estate asset management group where I was responsible for the branding, design, and art direction of a portfolio of 400+ properties worth tens of billions of dollars.
+Due to the extensive nature of their holdings, the organization wishes to remain anonymous here, but I would be happy to discuss my tenure in full.

-In my role, I served as the organization’s internal and external creative agency.
-I reported to the Marketing, Corporate Communications, and Executive Leadership Teams, led a six-person internal Brand Team, Art Directed external design studios, and managed the occasional intern.
+In my role, I served as the internal and external creative agency.
+As Project Administrator, I led a group of 75 stakeholders consisting of Marketing, Operations, and C-suite teams, founded and led a six-person internal Brand Team, Art Directed seven external design studios, and managed an intern.
+This new vertical saved hundreds of thousands.

 11

-Brand identity projects I Creative Directed, both within my organization and in collaboration with third party studios.
+Brand identity projects I executed or Art Directed, both within LivCor and in collaboration with third party studios.

 ADDING VALUE